DylanSteinecke/knowledge_graph_of_text_mined_pubmed/README.md

 - textcube_config.json: list of the different categories' names (e.g., cardiovascular diseases)

 - textcube_category2pmid.json: list of lists of PubMed IDs (PMID).
 Each list contains the PMIDs studying that category number.
 Category 0 is named in the 0th entry of the previous file.
+(EDIT: might be better to do metadata_category2pmids.json)

 - metadata_pmid2pcount.json: dictionary of PMIDs to entity found in the PMID (i.e., protein) to the number of times it was found there